pklaus/brother_ql/README.md

     TIME 1.60
     INFO: Interpretation of the response: 'Phase change' (phase: Waiting to receive), 'Continuous length tape' 62x0 mm^2, errors: []

+Here, a command file was successfully printed.
+The last response should state the *Waiting to receive* phase.

-To get your device supported, open a new issue on Github and paste the content of the debugging output.
+If you're seeing any error there, open a new issue on Github containing the debugging output to get your device supported.